jricardo27/trip_explorer2/README.md

 In addition to selecting POIs, the application allows users to sort and categorize them, making it easy to plan trips in advance using each category as a daily itinerary.

-Selected POIs are saved locally, and the application does not require a frontend or backend server, running entirely in the user's browser.
+Selected POIs are saved to a PostgreSQL database, and the application consists of a React frontend and a Node.js backend.

 ### Technology

-Trip explorer is built using Typescript, React and Vite.
+Trip explorer is built using Typescript, React, Vite, Node.js, Express, PostgreSQL, and PostGIS.

 The map is powered by Leaflet, and GeoJSON data is sourced from multiple providers, including: